nunchuk-io/docs/off-chain_inheritance.md

 Key D ─ Nunchuk Platform Key
 ```

-During normal operation, the inheritance key is not required.
+During normal operation, the Inheritance Key is not required.

 When inheritance is triggered, the beneficiary needs access to the Inheritance Key: